CERTCC/Vultron/docs/adr/0004-use-factory-methods-for-common-bt-node-types.md

 Good because:

-* more pythonic
+- more pythonic
-*

-Neutral because:

 Bad because:

-* Harder to enforce consistency in how the nodes are created
+- Harder to enforce consistency in how the nodes are created

 ## More Information